-In one of our recent blogs, we wrote about our impromptu trip to the Greek island of Santorini.
+In one of our recent posts, we wrote about our impromptu trip to the Greek island of Santorini.
 Getting directly to it at a short notice was a bit on the pricey side, so we searched for a more cost-effective alternative.
 And we found one with Ryanair.
 Instead of flying directly to Santorini, we flew to the town of Chania on the island of Crete.
 We got there a few days before we were to meet our fellow travellers at our final destination.
 We had never been to Greece before, so getting a few days to explore Crete was quite fine with us.
 And this way, Crete became our side trip to our main trip to Santorini.

-We only had two days to explore this island and here is what we did while there:
+We only had two days to explore this island and here is what we did while there.

 1. We explored the city of Chania.